 Dangers of Buying Health Products Online

-Risk: You could well be buying products that contain dangerous, even deadly, ingredients.
+1. You could be buying products that contain dangerous, even deadly, ingredients.

-Another disturbing possibility associated with health products from the Internet is that we might not be getting what we paid for in the first place.
-Tests conducted on medicines and health products bought online have revealed medicines containing banned and dangerous additives.
-There have also been instances of counterfeit medicines containing no active ingredients or expired products being sold to unsuspecting buyers as well.
+A disturbing possibility associated with health products from dubious or unknown websites is that you might not be getting what you paid for in the first place.
+Laboratory tests have revealed that health products bought online may contain banned and dangerous additives.
+There have also been instances of counterfeit medicines containing no or wrong active ingredients, or expired products being sold to unsuspecting buyers.

-Risk: You are likely to be buying products that have not been assessed for their safety and have not been approved for use locally.
+3. You are could be buying products that have not been assessed for their safety and have not been approved for use locally.

 Be a Smart Consumer!

-HSA strongly encourages consumers to take responsibility, not gamble with their health, or place price, convenience and privacy above all else by purchasing health products from dubious or unfamiliar sources.
+HSA strongly encourages consumers not to place price, convenience and privacy above their health.
+Be cautious when shopping online and buy from websites with established retail presence. health products from dubious or unfamiliar sources.

 Here are four things you can do as a smart consumer:

 All western medicines require approval from HSA before they can be marketed legally in Singapore.
-While they may share similar names and appearances as those sold at clinics, most medicines sold through unknown websites or those without an established retail presence, are unlikely to have been assessed by HSA for their safety, quality and effectiveness.
-As consumers, we might have no way of tracking how these online stores get their supply of drugs and how safe these sources are.
+While they may share similar names and appearances as those sold at clinics, most medicines sold through unknown websites or those without an established retail presence are unlikely to have been assessed by HSA for their safety, quality and effectiveness.
+Consumers might have no way of tracking how these online stores get their supply of drugs and how safe these sources are.

-As a general rule, be cautious when purchasing health products online or from unfamiliar sources, even if they are recommended by well-meaning friends or relatives.
+As a general rule, be cautious when purchasing health products from unfamiliar or unknown sources online, even if they are recommended by friends or relatives.
 You cannot be certain what these products contain, and where and how they were made.
 They could contain potent ingredients, or could be counterfeit or substandard.

 - Online pharmacies which offer free medical consultation and prescription drugs without a physical consultation.